Have Car, Will Travel: Lake George Scenic Drive Around the Lake

 Check Out Gull Bay & Gull Bay Preserve

 Heading south, you'll enter Washington County and the Town of Putnam, where you'll see rolling fields, mountains, and farms.
-Following the sign to Gull Bay, you'll take a right onto Gull Bay Road to make your way over to the preserve and bay.
+Following the sign to Gull Bay, then you'll take a right onto Gull Bay Road to make your way over to the preserve and bay.
+Keep following the signs to lead to your destination.

 If you're up for a quick hike, you can follow an old logging road that is a short distance from the parking lot to the preserve's kiosk.
 From here, the blue trail continues uphill for less than half a mile and ends at an overlook that offers an impressive view of the bay.